 As medical cannabis becomes increasingly available throughout the country, we are seeing more and more stories from individuals, particularly children, who have seen miraculous results from cannabis.
 Most of these sick kids have tried every pharmaceutical option on the market, leading to a plethora of health issues and side effects.
 The story has consistently been that while nothing on the legal drug market was effective, cannabis yielded immediate and impressive results.

-Given that we have seen dozens, if not hundreds, of these stories across the nation: why is our government still trying to keep this medicine from us?
+Given that we have seen dozens, if not hundreds, of these stories across the nation: why is our government still trying to keep this product from us?
 This is a question that we believe will be answered in the next few years as Americans become more educated about the realities of cannabis.